 The gpperfmon Database

 The gpperfmon database is a dedicated database where data collection agents on Greenplum segment hosts save query and system statistics.
-The optional Greenplum Command Center management tool depends upon the gpperfmon database.
+The optional Greenplum Command Center management tool depends upon the gpperfmon database for query history.

 The gpperfmon database is created using the gpperfmon_install command-line utility.
 The utility creates the database and the gpmon database role and enables the data collection agents on the master and segment hosts.
 See the gpperfmon_install reference in the Greenplum Database Utility Guide for information about using the utility and configuring the data collection agents.